Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 Editor's note: This interview contains graphic details that some readers may find upsetting.

 Of the roughly 100,000 Americans included in the official COVID-19 death count, 20,000 died in New York City in a period of two months.
 Time magazine reporter W.J.
-Hennigan recently spent several weeks looking into the practical challenge of how a city deals with so many dead bodies suffused with a deadly pathogen.
+Hennigan recently spent several weeks looking into the practical challenge of how a city deals with so many bodies suffused with a deadly pathogen.

-Though he spent years as a war reporter, covering conflicts in Afghanistan and Iraq, Hennigan says, "nothing really prepared me for the level of devastation and the amount of death" in New York.
+Though he spent years as a war reporter, covering conflicts in Afghanistan and Iraq, Hennigan says, "Nothing really prepared me for the level of devastation and the amount of death" in New York.

 "When you walk into a major U.S. city and you see the sorts of things that they're dealing with — racks of corpses and industrial warehouses full of people dedicated to processing the dead — it's not something that comes natural," he says.
 "The scale of it is incomparable to anything that we've seen."

 Hennigan's story, "'We Do This for the Living.'
-Inside New York's Citywide Effort to Bury Its Dead," describes the disaster morgues that have been operating around the clock during the pandemic.
+Inside New York's Citywide Effort to Bury Its Dead," describes the disaster morgues that have been operating around-the-clock during the pandemic.

 "This is not the sort of way that you'd expect your life to end — where you'd be stacked like cordwood in a refrigerated trailer at a marine terminal in Brooklyn," Hennigan says.
 "There are 200 of these trailers across New York, at every hospital.
 It's a haunting thing."